What is an Industrial-Organizational Psychologist?

 - Organizational Development and Learning Director

-In the United States, there were 1,700 jobs for Industrial-Organizational Psychologist in 2016.
+There were about 1,700 jobs for Industrial-Organizational Psychologist in 2016 (in the United States).
 New jobs are being produced at a rate of 5.9% which is above the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Industrial-Organizational Psychologist by 2026.
 Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 The states with the most job growth for Industrial-Organizational Psychologist are Massachusetts, New Jersey, and Pennsylvania.
 Watch out if you plan on working in Tennessee, Nebraska, or Idaho.
 These states have the worst job growth for this type of profession.

 The average yearly salary of an Industrial-Organizational Psychologist ranges between $51,350 and $192,150.